Who to trust?

 News & Events

-By Eoin Carolan, Silvia Gagliardi and Daniela Rodriguez Gutierrez Abstract This paper makes the case for the use of focus groups as a method with particular relevance to the field of comparative constitutional studies.
-The paper begins with a brief overview of the most common approaches to accounts of constitutional culture.
+By Eoin Carolan, Silvia Gagliardi, and Daniela Rodriguez Gutierrez Abstract This article makes the case for the use of focus groups as a method with particular relevance to the field of comparative constitutional studies.
+The article begins with a brief overview of the most common approaches to accounts of constitutional culture.
 It then explains how […]